revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-70. Without using the distinct keyword how will you get the distinct records from the table in SQL?
+70. Without using the distinct keyword, how will you get the distinct records from the table in SQL?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)